pachterlab/biophysics/docs/source/foundations.rst

 Foundations
 ####################################

-Here, we briefly summarize some relevant literature on the biophysical modeling of single-cell gene expression.
+Here, we summarize some relevant literature on the biophysical modeling of single-cell gene expression.
 Please note that this is not an exhaustive list, so if you know of a paper that we have not included, please feel free to contact us!

 .. grid:: 2